clementreiffers/travelling-salesman-problem-using-ortools/README.md

 You can then start the program by double-clicking the main.py file.

-If you want to change the excel file to use or change the city to begin with in your tsp.
+If you want to change the Excel file to use or change the city to begin with in your tsp.
 Just change the last line of the main.py file.

 ```py
 if __name__ == '__main__':